Can Grammarly Replace An Editor And Proofreader?

 passive suggestion

-In this example of a passive voice phrase, you need to decide if it is appropriate to change to the active voice.
+In this example of a passive voice phrase, you need to decide if changing to the active voice is appropriate.

 In some cases, the answer will be yes, but other times, no.